Disclaimers: See Chapter Part 1

 Xena's short answer made Tanya guffaw.
 "I can't believe this."

-"You're my heroes, but you Xena.
-You saved my dad, you saved villages from horrible warlords and bandits.
-I've even heard, you fought the gods and became a God slayer.
-I knew I recognized you from the description people describe."
+"Y'all are my heroes!
+But you, Xena...
+You saved my dad.
+You saved villages from horrible warlords and bandits.
+I've even heard you fought the gods and became a God slayer.
+I knew I recognized you from the description people described."

 "Alright.
 Alright."
 Xena tried to get the excited youth to calm herself.
-"I'm sure Marmax, made it clear to you that I am no longer a warlord, yet you try to steal my identity as the Destroyer of Nations.
+"I'm sure Marmax apprised that I am no longer a warlord.
+Yet, you try to steal my identity as the Destroyer of Nations.
 Why?"

-Tanya blushed while explaining.
-"I didn't mean to.
+Tanya blushed, explaining, "I didn't mean to.
 I wanted to travel, you know?
 See the world.
-A year ago, some Larissians claimed to have seen you two in the area of Stagirus and Argilus, heading back to Amphipolis.
-I pleaded with my father to let me go, but he said, the road is no place for a woman.
+A couple of years ago, some Larissians claimed to have seen you two in the area of Stagirus and Argilus, heading back to Amphipolis.
+I implored my father to let me go, but he stated the road is no place for a woman.
 Bad things can happen, caused by slavers, ruffians, or anyone for that matter.
 I still wouldn't give up."

 "So you just left?"
-Gabrielle knew it was the wrong decision to make, but it would have been the one she have done.
+Gabrielle understood it was the wrong decision to make, but it would have been the one she have chosen.

 "No way.
 Me and my father worked out a nice agreement."
-Tanya said happily.
+Tanya professed, happily.

-Xena inclined her head to Gabrielle's ear and whispered.
-"Not everyone is like you, Ms, I'm going to follow the dangerous woman who protected me and my friends from slavers."
+Xena inclined her head to Gabrielle's ear, and whispered, "Not everyone is like you Ms, I'm going to follow the dangerous woman who protected me, my sister, and friends, from slavers."

-Gabrielle glared into her blue orbs and stated.
-"It worked didn't it?
+Gabrielle glared into her blue orbs and mocked, "It worked didn't it?
 Here I am with you after all these years."

-Xena became lost in the moment and placed a soft kiss above Gabrielle's golden crown.
-"You sure are, and I won't forget that you also saved my life as well when you followed me back home, and kept the villagers from stoning me."
+Xena became lost in the moment, placing a soft kiss above Gabrielle's golden crown.
+"You sure are.
+I won't forget you'd also saved my life when you followed me home and kept the villagers from stoning me."

-Gabrielle didn't know what to say, or how to answer that one.
-Her and Xena have been secret lovers for so long, only a handful of people actually knew, while others guess, and in this case, inquired.
+Her and Xena have been secret lovers for so long that Gabrielle didn't know what to say or how to answer.
+A handful of people actually knew, while others guessed, and in this case, queried.

-Xena, however ignored the question and countered with her own.
-"So you and your father worked out something.
+Xena, however, ignored the question, countering with her own, "So you and your father worked out something.
 What was it?"